-Applicants who fail to view the video and submit the paperwork OR attend a scheduled in-person briefing or arrive more than 15 minutes late for the scheduled briefing, will be scheduled for another briefing automatically.
+Applicants who fail to attend a scheduled in-person briefing or arrive more than 15 minutes late for the scheduled briefing, will be scheduled for another briefing automatically.
 The PHA will notify the family of the date and time of the second scheduled briefing.
 Applicants who fail to attend two scheduled briefings or arrive more than 15 minutes late for both briefings, without prior PHA approval, will be sent the instructions to view the video briefing and return paperwork within 10 business days.
 If the applicant fails to watch the video and return the paperwork by the deadline will be denied assistance at that time (see Chapter 3).
 They can reapply the next time the lottery is open.